Tencent-RTC/obs-trtc/README.md

 ## Step 2: Create a Bearer Token for WHIP

-You can directly visit https://trtc.ossrs.io/obs-trtc/?appid=2000xxxx&secret=yyyyyy to create a WHIP Bearer Token.
-Ensure that you replace the appid with your own `SDKAppID` and secret with your own `SDKSecretKey`.
+You can directly visit https://trtc.ossrs.io/obs-trtc/ to create a WHIP Bearer Token.
+Ensure that use the appid with your own `SDKAppID` and secret with your own `SDKSecretKey`, then click the `Generate Bearer Token` button.

 In the `OBS WHIP` section, you will find the generated WHIP Bearer Token for configuring OBS.